sujay1599/InstagramTheftyPoster/README.md

 Prompts the user to enter configuration details and saves them in config.yaml.
 Saves scrapped items to folder called download within the project.
 ```

+## delete.py
+This script reads the upload_log.txt file to get a list of uploaded reels and deletes the corresponding .mp4, .mp4.jpg, and .txt files from the downloads folder.

 ## Log Files
 ```